Frequently Asked Questions about Vintage Stoves

 Are vintage ovens small?

-Seriously, they are heavy, but not insurmountable.
+Sure!
+The key is to use leverage, not brute force.
 Check out my Tutorials page for a video on how to move a Chambers – most stoves are even easier to move than the one in the video!

 What is my vintage stove worth?